dwells35/alien_eye/README.md

 * Run the setup.py file USING THE VERSION OF PYTHON IN THE VIRTUAL ENVIRONMENT
   * From bash, run the following command (Your path will probably look like this if you setup your virtual environment in accordance with the other tutorial):
 **~/.virtualenvs/alien_eye/bin/python3 setup.py install**

+# Last Check
  * Make sure that you have installed PyCapture into the virtual environment (and all other packages necessesary) by navigating to ~/Documents and running the following command:
  **pip freeze > current_state.txt**
  * Open current_state.txt and look for all of the follwing packages:
  **cmake==3.12.0
  Cython==0.29
  dlib==19.16.0
  imutils==0.5.1
  numpy==1.15.2
  opencv-contrib-python==3.4.3.18
  PyCapture2==0.0.0
  pygame==1.9.4
  PyYAML==3.13**
  * PyCapture2 will most likely show up as version 0.0.0, and I'm not sure why.
 As long as you use the correct setup.py file, it will work.
  * cmake and Cython are only useful if you were to compile any of these packages from source in the future (possible optimization gains from dlib and OpenCV).
 For this reaons, I left those in this environment.